Materials Science and Engineering Bachelor's Degree

 Tomorrow Needs Science and Engineering on Many Scales

-Students who graduate with a bachelor’s degree in materials science and engineering are prepared to transition directly to entry-level jobs in industry.
-The majority of our alumni find positions in process engineering, quality control, and materials design.
-A large number go into the electronics, auto, and foundry industries.
+Graduate with a bachelor’s degree in materials science and engineering.
+Prepare to transition directly to entry-level jobs in industry.
+Gain a position in process engineering, quality control, and materials design.
+Go into the electronics, auto, and foundry industries.
 An advanced degree is desirable for research positions.

 • Reliability engineer